pyrawn/Data-Visualization-Techniques-for-Brawl-Stars-Dataset-Analysis-Data-Exploration-And-Visualization/README.md

 # Data Visualization Techniques for Brawl Stars Dataset Analysis: Data Exploration and Visualization

 This project explores and visualizes Brawl Stars data through a set of visual analysis techniques.
 The generated graphs help to understand patterns, trends, and key relationships in player and club performance, providing valuable insights for data analysis in gaming.
+This is the simple report of the project, to check the detailed report of the project you could go to the directory `reports/` and check it there, or [click here]([https://www.ejemplo.com/reporte](https://github.com/pyrawn/Data-Visualization-Techniques-for-Brawl-Stars-Dataset-Analysis-Data-Exploration-And-Visualization/blob/80f1101c7deddf2670981c6c7590f8af18beb285/reports/Technical-Report.pdf))

 ---